 "Oh!" she exclaimed, as though seeing them for the first time that day.
 "Why no, son, I didn't.
 They do look quite festive though, don't you think?
 The girls must have put them up for decoration."

 "Nah, it wasn't them," he muttered quietly to himself.
 Again, he wondered if maybe they were just that—dumb decorative plants.
 For all he knew, maybe his old man had gotten drunk last night and wouldn't even remember putting them up.
 The problem of course was that his idiotic old man wasn't around to ask.
 Like Nabiki, Mr. Tendo and his pops had been conspicuously missing since this morning, and with Happosai gone as well, Ranma was starting to wonder if the old pervert hadn't dragged them off on another dumb retreat without telling anyone.

 As great as that would be, it still didn't explain the plants.

-More out of defiance than anything else, Ranma reached up and flicked one of the lame decorations with the tip of his finger, and then berated himself for being surprised when nothing magical or frightening happened immediately after.
+More out of defiance than anything else, Ranma reached up and flicked one of the lame decorations with the tip of his finger, and then berated himself for being surprised when nothing magical or frightening happened afterwards.
 Man, how pathetic could he be?
 Besides, if something weird were going on he was sure Akane would've mentioned it too.
-Aside from the whole P-chan thing, she could be surprisingly perceptive when she wanted to be; the fact that he the only one being bothered by any of this, had to mean something.
+Aside from the whole P-chan thing, she could be surprisingly perceptive when she wanted to be; the fact that he the only one being bothered by any of this had to mean something.